Google-TVET-Training-TTTI/TVETA/README.md

-# TVETA
+# Voting
-A simple project to learn basic and advanced Kotlin programming skills
+An app to simplify voting processes in institutions